umutyorulmaz/bifold-wallet-dc/DEVELOPER.md

 TBD - Help Wanted

-## Running Bifold on an iOS Device
+## Running DigiCred VC Wallet on an iOS Device

-Please note, you can't run the iOS version of Bifold on an iOS simulator – it must be run on an actual iOS device.
-To develop for iOS, you'll need a Mac with Xcode installed and potentially a developer team membership to execute Bifold on your device.
+Please note, you can't run the iOS version of DigiCred VC Wallet on an iOS simulator – it must be run on an actual iOS device.
+To develop for iOS, you'll need a Mac with Xcode installed and potentially a developer team membership to execute DigiCred VC Wallet on your device.

-The easiest way to run Bifold on an iOS device is through Xcode, as outlined below:
+The easiest way to run DigiCred VC Wallet on an iOS device is through Xcode, as outlined below:

 1. Install the [Cocoapods](https://cocoapods.org/) package manager.
 You can use brew or any method you prefer: